Geographic Distribution and Habitat

 There is little recorded about the ecological role of buffy-tufted-ear marmosets.
-More observation and research needs to be conducted in order to properly chronicle the buffy-tufted-ear marmoset’s role in its ecosystem; however, it can be assumed that, as insectivores, they play a role in pest control.
+More observation and research need to be conducted in order to properly chronicle the buffy-tufted-ear marmoset’s role in its ecosystem; however, it can be assumed that, as insectivores, they play a role in pest control.
 Their broad omnivorous diet probably also plays a role in reforestation as they drop seeds and pollen as they travel.

 The International Union for Conservation of Nature’s Red List of Threatened Species lists the buffy-tufted-ear marmoset as Endangered (IUCN, 2015).
 Other sources describe the species as “on the brink of extinction in the wild” (World Land Trust, 2015).
 The Brazilian Red List of Fauna also classifies the buffy-tufted-ear marmoset as Endangered.
 Additionally, the species is listed in the 2018-2020 “Primates in Peril: The World’s 25 Most Endangered Primates.”
 The population is estimated at 10,000-11,000 mature individuals, with those number continuing to decline rapidly.

 Threats against the buffy-tufted-ear marmoset consist of habitat fragmentation and competition, hybridization, yellow fever outbreaks, human hunting, and widespread destruction of the forests within its range—only 7% of its original range remains.